 The Department of Earth Sciences is involved in three basic activities: scientific research, education, and community service.
 In the area of public service, the faculty advises state agencies and communities over a range of matters, such as waste disposal, lake restoration, groundwater protection, conservation of natural resources, and exploration of the state's mineral resources.
 In addition, the faculty and graduate students in the department cordially make time for the general public in the identification of rocks and possible meteorites as well as other areas of outreach which are listed below.

 MESA (Make Earth Science Accesible) is a program through the N.H.
 Winchell School of Earth Sciences whose initiatives are to make educational and research material accessible to the public through a series of exhibits in and around John T. Tate Hall on the east bank of the UMN Twin Cities campus.
-More information can be found on the MESA webpage.
-If you have any questions about the MESA program, please contact Ikuko Wada, Department of Earth Sciences, University of Minnesota - Twin Cities via e-mail: firstname.lastname@example.org or by phone at: 612.301.9535
+Please visit the program website mesa.umn.edu for more information.

 Rock and Meteorite Identification